-Dollar profits from yield allure, Nikkei at one-year peak
+Dollar basks in yield glow, Nikkei at one-year peak

 The outflows have triggered the longest continuous "reversal alert" since the organization began issuing the notice in 2005.

-Chinese markets have also been unsettled by Beijing's move to tighten supervision of shadow banking activities and on liquidity concerns.
+Chinese markets have also been unsettled by Beijing's move to heighten supervision of shadow banking activities and on talk it may tighten liquidity to retard an outflow of capital.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS inched up 0.3 percent in early trade, but that followed several days of losses.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS inched up 0.3 percent on Wednesday, but that followed a string of losses.

-In commodity markets, oil prices nudged higher for a fourth session to defy news Libya had reopened pipelines after a two-year blockade that ended earlier this month.
+In commodity markets, oil prices nudged higher for a fourth session on expectations data due later in the day would show a U.S. crude inventory draw.
 [O/R]

 (Editing by Shri Navaratnam)